OpenAgricultureFoundation/OpenAgricultureFoundation.github.io/index.md

 Welcome to the OpenAgriculture Foundation.
 Here you will find information about the various software and hardware solutions that were created by OpenAg.

+## Original Wiki
+The original content from the [OpenAg Wiki can be found as static pages](archived_wiki/index.md).
+The conversion is a work in process, so if there is content that you can't find, please file an issue on this project.

 ## Data Sets
 Several sets of data were collected with OpenAg devices and published on GitHub.